Bestmart721/novitai.github.io/contents/career/sales-associate.md

 * Experience in writing bids/tender applications
 * Familiarity with SaaS industry and IoT products

-Contact us with your CV via careers@novit.ai
+Contact us with your CV via careers@novit.ai or using the form below.

 Be part of the future! 🚀